theuniversaltimer/theuniversaltimer.github.io/README.md

 ## Features

-- **CRUD Editor:** Drag, drop, and reorder blocks to customize your timers.
+- **Flexible CRUD Editor:** Drag, drop, and reorder blocks to customize your timers.
 - **Templates:** Get started quickly without learning the editor.
 - **Block Types:**
   - **Wait:** Pause for a set duration